 Should cash buyers still get a home inspection even without lender requirements?

 Yes, absolutely.
 Home inspections reveal structural problems, needed repairs, and potential safety issues.
-They provide valuable negotiating power and protect you from expensive surprises after closing, regardless of payment method.
+They provide valuable negotiating leverage and protect you from costly surprises after closing, regardless of the payment method.

 Do I need a real estate agent when buying or selling a home for cash?

-Agents aren’t required but offer valuable expertise in pricing, negotiating, paperwork, and vetting buyers.
+Agents aren’t required, but they offer valuable expertise in pricing, negotiating, handling paperwork, and vetting buyers.
 They help you avoid costly mistakes and typically secure higher sale prices that offset their commission.

 How can I protect myself from cash buyer scams when selling my house?